Demmydee/alx-system_engineering-devops/0x00-shell_basics/README.md

-13-symbolic_link creates a symbolic link to /bin/ls 14-copy_html script copies selected html files from current dir to parent dir 100-lets_move script moves all files beginning with an uppercase to /tmp/u
+13-symbolic_link creates a symbolic link to /bin/ls 14-copy_html script copies selected html files from current dir to parent dir 100-lets_move script moves all files beginning with an uppercase to /tmp/u 101-clean_emacs deletes all files in the current dir ending with character ~